 - Site: www.regaleira.pt/en

-On this fourth day of the travel guide to visit Lisbon and surrounding area, we suggest that you continue exploring the amazing Sintra-Cascais Natural Park, this time further away from the historic centre of Sintra.
+On this fourth day of the travel guide to visit Lisbon and surrounding area, I suggest that you continue exploring the amazing Sintra-Cascais Natural Park, this time further away from the historic centre of Sintra.

 In the morning, leave the hotel and go to the ex-libris of this region and one of the most beautiful monuments in Portugal: Pena National Palace.